The Best Easy Blueberry Cobbler

 How to Make Blueberry Cobbler from Scratch

-- Melt butter and pour into baking dish.
+- Pour melted butter into baking dish.

 - Add milk and stir until combined.